Alpha backgrounds in the AMoRE-Pilot experiment: Conclusions

 \section{Conclusions}

-We have studied the surface background of CMO crystal detectors in AMoRE-Pilot using simulations with the Geant4 toolkit.
-To understand background contributions from both internal and surface radioactive contaminations in crystals and nearby materials, we simulated the decay chains of $^{238}$U, $^{232}$Th, and $^{235}$U not only for the internal contaminations but for the surface contaminations as well.
+We studied the surface background of CMO crystal detectors in AMoRE-Pilot using simulations with the Geant4 toolkit.
+To understand background contributions from both internal and surface radioactive contaminations in crystals and nearby materials, we simulated the decay chains of $^{238}$U, $^{232}$Th, and $^{235}$U for both internal and surface contaminations.
 The $\alpha$ background modeling was carried out by fitting the measured $\alpha$ spectra with the simulated data.
-We found that the overall simulated background spectrum well describes the data for all six detectors in the 2.5~MeV--7.0~MeV energy region.
-We also found the background contributions from the surface contaminations of crystals and nearby materials accurately describes not only the non-Gaussian peaks but also the continuum part in the background spectrum, and find that the surface $\alpha$ contamination dominates the internal contamination with the exception of one crystal that has an exceptionally large internal contamination.
-The averaged background level, estimated to be (2.22$\pm$0.03)$\times10^{-2}$~ckky in the ROI, for the surface contaminations of the five crystals is higher than that of the AMoRE-II goal and we will make special efforts to reduce these backgrounds in the future.
+We found that the overall simulated background spectrum describes well the data for all six detectors in the 2.5~MeV--7.0~MeV energy region.
+Some features of the experimental spectrum can be reproduced by MC simulations for the surface contaminations of crystals and nearby materials.
+We found that Crystal 2, which was grown with single crystallization, has an exceptionally large internal contamination.
+The averaged background level, estimated at (1.95$\pm$0.17)$\times10^{-2}$~ckky in the ROI, for the surface contaminations of the five crystals, is higher than that of the AMoRE-II goal.
+Special efforts are needed to reduce these backgrounds in the future.